Differencing and Coadding JWST Images with Matched Point Spread Function: Image Reduction and Mosaics

 We employ the JWST Stage 3 (\texttt{Image3Pipeline}) routine to create a mosaic image for each filter at the reference (science) epoch that combines all detectors and dithers with drizzling.
 This final stage consists of reduction steps including astrometric alignment (\texttt{TweakReg}), background matching (\texttt{SkyMatch}), outlier detection (\texttt{OutlierDetection}) and resampling (\texttt{Resample}).
-As the \texttt{SkyMatch} step in Stage 3 may have difficulties in background matching for the cases with small dither \citep{CEERS_Bagley2023}, we skip this step in our processing but remove a single sky value for each individual image prior to Stage 3 using \texttt{SkyMatch} function\footnote[4]{we adopt the mode with the parameter \texttt{skymethod} = ``local"}.
+As the \texttt{SkyMatch} step in Stage 3 may have difficulties in background matching for the cases with small dither \citep{CEERS_Bagley2023}, we skip this step in our processing but remove a single sky value for each individual image prior to Stage 3 using \texttt{SkyMatch} function\footnote{we adopt the mode with the parameter \texttt{skymethod} = ``local"}.
 In addition, we opt to deactivate the \texttt{TweakReg} step in Stage 3, which is used to calculate the coordinate transformations for aligning individual images to an absolute World Coordinate System (WCS) frame.
 Instead, we first combine all detector images of each exposure to a single exposure image using the \texttt{Resample} function.
 We then select the exposure that has the maximal overlapping area with other exposures as the agent of mosaic creation to provide a reference WCS frame.
 We use \texttt{SourceExtractor} \citep[][hereafter, SExtractor]{SExtractor} to create a source catalog for each exposure and perform relative astrometry with respect to the sky coordinates measured on the agent exposure using \texttt{SCAMP} \citep{SCAMP}.
 This step harmonizes the WCS information across all exposures involved in the mosaic creation without invoking any absolute WCS reference.
-Upon running the \texttt{OutlierDetection} step to identify the outliers in the data, the exposures are drizzled to a single mosaic with a drizzling parameter \texttt{pixfrac} = 1 using JWST Stage 3 routine.
+Upon running the \texttt{OutlierDetection} step to identify the outliers in the data, the exposures are drizzled to a single mosaic with a drizzling parameter \texttt{pixfrac} = 1 using JWST Stage 3 routine\footnote{Note that the mosaic images used for image subtractions are not significantly undersampled after the process of drizzling \citep[see][]{NIRCamPSF_Zhuang1}.}.

 Finally, we make a custom sky subtraction on the mosaic by \texttt{NoiseChisel} to eliminate the residual background.
 Recall that the relative astrometry above is separately performed for each mosaic, thereby not guaranteeing WCS consistency across the mosaics.
 We then undertake additional relative astrometric calibrations at the mosaic level with respect to an agent mosaic in F200W.
 The preprocessing ends with the final image resampling of all mosaics aligned to the agent mosaic using \texttt{SWarp} \citep{SWarp}.
 Throughout the paper, unless explicitly stated otherwise, the term ``mosaic" will refer to the astronomically aligned version after resampling.